14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 What are the different types of cloud computing delivery models?

-Infrastructure as a service
+3. Infrastructure as a service

-In an infrastructure as a service (IaaS) model, organizations consume cloud infrastructure components as resources and services over a dedicated internet connection.
+In an IaaS model, organizations consume cloud infrastructure components as resources and services over a dedicated internet connection.
 This typically carries recurring periodic costs to the user and enables providers to generate revenue through rental or other pay-as-you-go models.

 Cloud providers typically price IaaS on a metered basis, with rates corresponding to usage at a given level of performance.
 Examples include the following:

-• increments of a standard virtual CPU size and corresponding memory;
+• Increments of a standard virtual CPU size and corresponding memory.

-• capacity measured by usage per unit time, typically per month.
+• Capacity measured by usage per unit time, typically per month.

 IaaS vendors also provide discounts for sustained usage or the use of a consistent level of compute capacity for a specified amount of time.
-Customers also can achieve savings through reserved capacity, where they prepay for a guaranteed level of capacity for a month, year or multiple years.
+Customers can also achieve savings through reserved capacity, where they prepay for a guaranteed level of capacity for a month, year or multiple years.

 Cloud infrastructure vs. cloud architecture

 Cloud architecture refers to the blueprint for a cloud environment of components and services at massive scale, from which a provider offers a vast array of cloud services.
-These are delivered through isolated locations -- availability zones -- each with multiple connected physical data centers.
+These are delivered through isolated locations -- availability zones (AZs) -- each with multiple connected physical data centers.

 Cloud infrastructure is the physical representation of those plans: hardware, operating systems and virtual resources that deliver services for compute, storage, networking and middleware, all integrated together.
 Public clouds provide the abstracted capabilities of these physical resources to provide them as services that can easily scale to match individual customers' workloads.
 This includes separating control and management of those physical resources, such as using locally attached storage rather than shared disk arrays.

-Public cloud services are designed to support multiple thousands of unique customers through multi-tenancy, and their architecture and infrastructure must ensure sufficient performance, reliability and security of that infrastructure.
+Public cloud services are designed to support thousands of unique customers through multi-tenancy, and their architecture and infrastructure must ensure sufficient performance, reliability and security of that infrastructure.

-Most organizations seeking a cloud computing model rely on a public cloud provider, which has vastly more resources and expertise to design, build and manage a cloud infrastructure.
+Most organizations seeking a cloud computing model rely on a public cloud provider, which has vastly more resources and expertise to design, build and manage cloud infrastructure.
 These providers acquire infrastructure components -- sometimes with design input -- and customers select levels of abstracted resources, such as compute, sized virtualized instances and storage.
 They also provide higher-level services for self-service, orchestration, integration, security, reporting and billing, to name a few.

-However, some organizations may require their own private cloud and choose to be responsible for the full stack, from the hardware to management and the applications and workloads that run on it.
+However, some organizations might require their own private cloud and choose to be responsible for the full stack, from the hardware to management and the applications and workloads that run on it.
 For them, building a private cloud infrastructure on premises requires the following:

-• a standardized architecture designed to share IT resources, provide scalability and elasticity for workloads, and ensure policy-based configurations and governance;
+• A standardized architecture designed to share IT resources, provide scalability and elasticity for workloads, and ensure policy-based configurations and governance.

-• additional management functions, such as integrations, orchestration, security, reporting and chargeback.
+• Additional management functions, such as integrations, orchestration, security, reporting and chargeback.

-The specific tech stack for a private cloud depends upon the chosen provider.
+The specific tech stack for a private cloud depends on the chosen provider.
 A business can build a private cloud using its preexisting hardware and vendor-provided software or choose a vendor to provide both the software and hardware components.

 • In a hosted private cloud, a service provider hosts and manages cloud services for a single customer on dedicated infrastructure -- hardware, networking and software.